Litigation and enforcement in Turkey: overview

 Names and addresses of the parties.

-Turkish ID number of the claimant (passport number for foreign claimants).
+Turkish ID number of the claimant and passport numbers of non-Turkish claimants.

 Names and addresses of the attorneys, if any.